Financial Conflict of Interest

 4. Where individuals are paid on an externally funded award, Research Accounting will assure that the payee has a valid and up to date conflict of interest screening and, if required, full disclosure and management plan, prior to approving payment.

-What if I have a concern and what to report anonymously?
+What if I have a concern and want to report anonymously?

 Concerns can be reported through the University Ethics and Compliance Reporting Hotline.
 The hotline is a service provided by an independent company, Global Compliance.
 This service allows you to anonymously send additional information if available, attachments and also receive feedback or questions on your report via a report number and PIN.